sam-levy/CDRex/README.md

 `GET /api/v1/cdrs/client_summary_by_month?client_code=CLIENTCODE&month=1&year=2022`

-The return will have the following format:
+The return will have the following structure:

 ```json
   {